Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Create cloud-init file to run customizer with a certain wrapper for a VM automatic customization (thanks to José Ángel Morena for the idea)
 - [ ] Automount available drives.*
 - [ ] refactor extract function: more robustness and error handling. decompress in a folder
 - [ ] Flatten function, which narrows branches of the file system by deleting a folder that contains only another folder.
+- [ ] OnCloud

 #### Discarded for now